 He has released six works of interactive fiction (text-based computer games, in other words) — “Not Just an Ordinary Ballerina,” “Lydia’s Heart,” “Mrs. Pepper’s Nasty Secret” (co-authored with Eric Eve), “April in Paris,” “A Flustered Duck,” and “The White Bull.”
 The duck won first place in the annual Spring Thing competition for 2009.

-His personal website, which is rather moldy but perhaps not entirely devoid of interest, is www.musicwords.net.
+His personal website, which is hardly state-of-the-art graphically but not entirely devoid of interest, is www.musicwords.net.
 Email sent to email@example.com will reach him.